Reel

 Track Selector

 Four numbered boxes (01–04) show which track is currently selected.
 The active track is highlighted.
+During a Resample capture, the target track box turns red and locks, so you always know where the print is landing.

 Level Meters

-Dual-channel (L/R) level meters display 12 rows of circular dots on the right side of the panel.
-During recording, the IN label lights up showing input levels.
-During playback, the OUT label lights up showing output levels.
-The input meter reflects the tracks with input monitoring enabled (controlled by the "I" buttons in the Mixer), so it shows what you actually hear.
-Rows 10-11 are the red peak zone - if these light up consistently, your input is too hot.
+During recording, the IN label lights up and the meter shows your stereo input level.
+The input meter follows the tracks with input monitoring enabled (controlled by the "I" buttons in the Mixer), so it reflects what you actually hear.

 3Quick Reference